Impact of nanotechnology: Health impact

 The health impacts of nanotechnology are the possible effects that the use of nanotechnological materials and devices will have on human health.
 As nanotechnology is an emerging field, there is great debate regarding to what extent nanotechnology will benefit or pose risks for human health.
 Nanotechnology's health impacts can be split into two aspects: the potential for nanotechnological innovations to have medical applications to cure disease, and the potential health hazards posed by exposure to nanomaterials.

-In regards to the current global pandemic, researchers, engineers and medical professionals are using an extremely developed collection of nano science and nanotechnology approaches to explore the ways it could potentially help the medical, technical, and scientific communities to help fight the pandemic.
+During the COVID-19 pandemic, researchers, engineers and medical professionals used a variety of nano science and nanotechnology approaches to explore the ways it could potentially help the medical, technical, and scientific communities to help fight the pandemic.

 Medical applications

 Nanomedicine is the medical application of nanotechnology.
 The approaches to nanomedicine range from the medical use of nanomaterials, to nanoelectronic biosensors, and even possible future applications of molecular nanotechnology.
 Nanomedicine seeks to deliver a valuable set of research tools and clinically helpful devices in the near future.
 The National Nanotechnology Initiative expects new commercial applications in the pharmaceutical industry that may include advanced drug delivery systems, new therapies, and in vivo imaging.
 Neuro-electronic interfaces and other nanoelectronics-based sensors are another active goal of research.
 Further down the line, the speculative field of molecular nanotechnology believes that cell repair machines could revolutionize medicine and the medical field.

 Nanomedicine research is directly funded, with the US National Institutes of Health in 2005 funding a five-year plan to set up four nanomedicine centers.
 In April 2006, the journal Nature Materials estimated that 130 nanotech-based drugs and delivery systems were being developed worldwide.
 Nanomedicine is a large industry, with nanomedicine sales reaching $6.8 billion in 2004.
 With over 200 companies and 38 products worldwide, a minimum of $3.8 billion in nanotechnology R&D is being invested every year.
 As the nanomedicine industry continues to grow, it is expected to have a significant impact on the economy.